sebastianrjay/todo-app/README.md

 # Local Use Instructions

-To run the app locally, first install npm, MongoDB and the npm MongoDB driver.
+To run the app locally:

+* First install npm, MongoDB and the npm MongoDB driver if not already installed.
+Be sure to add the npm, mongo, and mongod commands to your $PATH.
+* Run 'npm install'
+* Open a new terminal tab or window and run 'mongod' to start the MongoDB driver and run the database.
+Leave this tab alone, and open a new tab in the root directory of todo-app.
+Complete the remaining steps in the new tab.
+* Run 'npm run seed' to seed the database.
+Press CONTROL-C once the console shows that two user accounts have been created.
-Then, open 2 separate tabs in the terminal.
-In the first tab, run 'mongod' to start the MongoDB driver.
-In the second tab, run 'npm start' to start the NodeJS on port 3000.
+* Run 'npm start' to start the NodeJS server on port 3000.
 The app can be accessed via 'localhost:3000' in your web browser.

+Go ahead and log in as a seed user, such as Joe (username: joe@gmail.com,
+password: joeschmo) or User (username: user@gmail.com, password: usemenow).

+# Testing

+To run the tests:

+* First run 'mongod' from within the todo-app file tree, to start the database.
-Run 'make test' to run the Mongoose UserAccount model unit test.
+* Open a new terminal window/tab and switch to the todo-app root directory.
+Run 'npm test' to run the Mongoose UserAccount model unit test.

 So far there only two tests.
 I added one to ensure that unencrypted passwords cannot be read from the database; it fails.
-I'm surprised that Mongoose allows unencrypted passwords to be read from the database.
+I'm surprised that Mongoose allows unencrypted passwords to be read from the database, even in the dev environment.

-Heroku deployment and DB seed instructions coming soon...

-# Description
+# Features

-Features:

 * User authentication in passport-local, passport-local-mongoose and mongoose features a unique salt for each user document.
 Password data is automatically